onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 This chapter describes the available **Oneprovider** installation methods.
 All supported installation methods use our [official Docker images][1] to run **Oneprovider** on any [Linux OS supporting Docker][2].
-Note that an existing **Onezone** instance should be available before deploying **Oneprovider**.
-Oneprovider communicates with external services or clients using ports 80, 443, 6665 and 9443.
-All of these ports need to be publicly open except 9443 which is used for direct emergency access to the Oneprovider.

 **Oneprovider** service can be deployed on multiple nodes for high-availability purpose.
 If not mentioned otherwise it is assumed that